FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 The `Split` component represents a node that unpacks or splits an incoming item (such as a pallet or batch) and sends its contents to multiple outgoing edges.
 It is useful for modeling operations such as unpacking, sorting, or distributing items from a container to different destinations.
+A split can process more than one pallet or jobs simultaneously and this number can be set using parameter `work_capacity`.
+Split creates that many worker threads to mimic its actions.
 The incoming edge is selected according to the `in_edge_selection` policy, and the outgoing edge for each unpacked item is selected according to the `out_edge_selection` policy.

-Split represents entities that performs actions like unpacking, splitting etc. It can have multiple incoming edges and multiple outgoing edges.

 The API documentation can be found in [Split](split.md)

 **Basic attributes**

-- `state` - current state of the component
+- `state` - current state of the component.
+This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay` - time taken to process and unpack the items
-- `work_capacity` - number of worker threads that can process items concurrently
+- `work_capacity` - number of worker threads that can process items or jobs concurrently
-- `blocking` - If True, waits for outgoing edge to accept the item; if False, discards if full
+- `blocking` - if True, waits for outgoing edge to accept the item; if False, discards the items if the outgoing edge is full
-- `in_edge_selection` - Edge selection policy as a function to select incoming edge
+- `in_edge_selection` - edge selection policy as a function to select incoming edge
-- `out_edge_selection` - Edge selection policy as a function to select outgoing edge
+- `out_edge_selection` - edge selection policy as a function to select outgoing edge

 **Behavior**

 At the start of the simulation, the split waits for `node_setup_time`.
 Each worker thread then repeatedly:
-1. Pulls a container (e.g., pallet) from the selected incoming edge.
+1. Pulls a packed item (e.g., pallet) from the selected incoming edge.
 2. Waits for `processing_delay` to simulate unpacking or splitting.
-3. Unpacks the items from the container and pushes each item to an outgoing edge, one by one, using the `out_edge_selection` policy.
+3. Unpacks the items from the pallet and pushes each item to an outgoing edge, one by one, using the `out_edge_selection` policy.
 4. After all items are pushed, the empty container itself is pushed to an outgoing edge.
-5. If `blocking` is True, the split waits for the outgoing edge to accept each item; if `blocking` is False, items are discarded if the edge is full.
+5. If `blocking` is True, the split waits for the outgoing edge to accept each item; if `blocking` is False, items are discarded if the outgoing edge is full.

 **States**